Are you waking up exhausted and under the cranky glare of your partner? If so, and there’s no easy way to say this, you are probably snoring.

 - Impaired liver function

 Unfortunately, the only definitive cure for preeclampsia is through delivering your baby.
-This means that, when possible, your doctor may recommend inducing labor early for both your safety and the safety of your child.
-If your baby is not developed enough to survive outside the womb, there are medications available that can help lower high blood pressure, and your OB/GYN might recommend dietary changes and/or bed rest.
+When possible, your doctor or midwife may recommend inducing labor early for both your safety and the safety of your child.
+If your baby is not developed enough to survive outside the womb, there are medications available that can help lower high blood pressure, and your OB/GYN might recommend dietary changes or bed rest.

 Obstructive Sleep Apnea